Subscription Modal Banner

 Hong Kong is a fantastic city to visit, as it offers a lot of exciting things—from the stunning views of Victoria Harbor to the crazy vibe of Mong Kok.
 But other than its cosmopolitan appeal, the city is also home to understated and relaxing spots.

 If you’re raring to go, make sure to complete all the Hong Kong travel requirements.
-And as you draft your itinerary, don’t forget our recommendations!
+As you draft your itinerary, don’t forget our recommendations!

 Sources: